-Biola University welcomes 17 new faculty members this fall — each of whom represent the university’s aspiration to attract and retain the finest Christian scholars.
-The new professors vary in interest and expertise from theological aesthetics and bilingual brain studies to DNA repair.
+Biola University welcomes 20 new faculty members and two faculty appointments this fall — each of whom represent the university’s aspiration to attract and retain the finest Christian scholars.
+The new professors vary in interest and expertise from forensic DNA and agricultural development to narrative game design.

 To learn about Biola’s new faculty, read their thoughts below on the value of Christian higher education and the significance of a strong foundation in their specific fields.

 Torrey Honors Institute

 Laurie Wilson received her master’s degree in Greek and Latin and her doctoral degree in classics from the University of St. Andrews where she was an H.B.
 Earhart Foundation Fellow and a Postgraduate Fellow in the James Wilson Programme for Constitutional Studies.
 This background reflects her passion for interdisciplinary research, which has focused on Augustine, Cicero and writings from the American founders.
 Wilson has taught at University of the Pacific in Stockton, Calif., Trinity Christian School in Kailua, Hawaii where she also served as a consultant to the Board of Directors and at Pacific Rim Christian University in Honolulu, Hawaii.